Retirement Plan Basics

 Why Have a Retirement Plan?

-As a self-employed, small business owner, there are three good reasons for setting up your own retirement:
+As a self-employed, small business owner, there are two good reasons for setting up your own retirement plan:

 - Building Wealth

 - Slashing Taxes

 If you're a self-employed small business owner, you can stash much larger amounts of money into a tax-favored retirement plan than you could in a non-business type savings account, such as a traditional or Roth IRA.

 For example, for tax years 2016 and 2015, if you set up your own personal, non-business, traditional IRA, the most you can contribute is $5,500 or $6,500 if you're 50 years of age or over (called the catch-up contribution).

 However, if you set up a SEP-IRA you can contribute the lesser of:

 Note: If you're self-employed, you must perform a special computation to figure your own contribution.